bitmovin/bitmovin-player-android-samples/README.md

 +   **BasicVrPlayback** Shows how the Bitmovin Player can be setup and configured for playback of VR content.

 ## Using The Sample Apps
-In each sample app you have to add you Bitmovin Player license key inside the `application` tag in the manifest file as shown below. `YOUR_LICENSE_KEY` has to be replaced by your own license key.
+In each sample app you have to add your Bitmovin Player license key inside the `application` tag in the manifest file as shown below. `YOUR_LICENSE_KEY` has to be replaced by your own license key.

     <meta-data
                 android:name="BITMOVIN_PLAYER_LICENSE_KEY"